Hendrick Theyanoguin: The French and Indian War

+Legacy

+Theyanoguin had a son, Sahonwadie 'Young Hendrick,' who later settled in Canajoharie, and a brother Abraham who frequently joined him on his delegations.

 Sir William Johnson established an Anglican mission in Canajoharie in 1769, when he paid for the Indian Castle Church to be built nearby.
 This was several years before the American Revolutionary War.
 Today it has been designated as part of the Mohawk Upper Castle Historic District, a National Historic Landmark.
 A mission was established earlier in the century at Fort Schuyler on Schoharie Creek.